-On April 7, 2022, the Company's Board of Directors adopted an NOL rights plan in the form of a Section382 Rights Agreement ("NOL Rights Agreement") to preserve and protect the Company's net operating loss carryforwards ("NOLs") and other tax assets.
+On April 7, 2022, the Company's Board of Directors adopted an NOL rights plan in the form of a Section 382 Rights Agreement ("NOL Rights Agreement") to preserve and protect the Company's net operating loss carryforwards ("NOLs") and other tax assets.
 As of December 31, 2021, the Company had approximately \$164 million of NOLs available to offset future federal taxable income.

 Under the NOL Rights Agreement, the Board declared a non-taxable dividend of one preferred share purchase right for each outstanding share of common stock of the Company, each right initially representing the right to purchase one one-thousandth of a share of our Series H Junior Participating Preferred Stock.
-The rights will be exercisable only if a person or group acquires 4.99% of more of Navidea common stock.
-Existing shareholders that beneficially own in excess of 4.99% of Navidea common stock are "grandfathered in" at their current ownership level and the rights then become exercisable if any of those stockholders acquire an additional 0.5% or more of Navidea common stock.
-If the rights become exercisable, all holders of rights, other than the person or group triggering the rights, will be entitled to purchase Navidea common stock at a 50 percent discount or the Company may exchange each right held by such holders for five shares of common stock.
+The rights will be exercisable only if a person or group acquires 4.99% or more of Navidea common stock.
+Existing shareholders that beneficially own in excess of4.99% of Navidea common stock are "grandfathered in" at their current ownership level and the rights then become exercisable if any of those stockholders acquire an additional 0.5% or more of Navidea common stock at a 50 percent discount or the Company may exchange each right held by such holders for five shares of common stock.
 Rights held by the person or group triggering the rights will become void and will not be exercisable.
 The Board has the discretion to exempt any person or group from the provisions of the NOL Rights Agreement.

-The rights issued under the NOL Rights Agreement will expire on the earliest of (i)April 6, 2025; (ii) the effective date of the repeal of Section 382 or any successor statute if the Board determines in its sole discretion that the NOL Rights Agreement is no longer necessary or desirable for the preservation of NOLs or other tax benefits; (iii) the first day of a taxable year of the Company to which the Board determines in its sole discretion that no NOLs or other Tax Benefits may be carried forward; or (iv) the day following the certification of the voting results of the Company's 2022 annual meeting of stockholders if at or before such annual meeting a proposal to approve the NOL Rights Agreement has not been approved by stockholders, unless the Rights are earlier redeemed or exchanged by the Company, or upon the occurrence of certain transactions.
+The rights issued under the NOL Rights Agreement will expire on the earliest of (i)April 6, 2025; (ii) the effective date of the repeal of Section 382 or any successor statute if the Board determines in its sole discretion that the NOL Rights Agreement is no longer necessary or desirable for the preservation of NOLs or other tax benefits; (iii) the first day of a taxable year of the Company to which the Board determines in its sole discretion thatno NOLs or other Tax Benefits may be carried forward; or (iv) the day following the certification of the voting results of the Company's 2022 annual meeting of stockholders if at or before such annual meeting a proposal to approve the NOL Rights Agreement has not been approved by stockholders, unless the Rights are earlier redeemed or exchanged by the Company, or upon the occurrence of certain transactions.